rnazali/spireslayer/README.md

 > [!CAUTION]
 > This goes without saying, but using the Editor carelessly may break your current run.
 > At worst, you break your current run, and can safely restart a fresh run.
-> Other progress outside the run, like achievement or unlocks, are left untouched.
+> Other progress outside the run, like achievements or unlocks, are left untouched.

 ### 1. Install